mahammad-mostafa/book-store/README.md

 - Styling is built with `CSS3`
 - Dynamic content is built with `ES6` JavaScript
 - Bundling is done with `WebPack`
+- Data fetching is handled by `Axios`

 📌 **Key Features:**
 - Single page app with all content loaded dynamically
 - Responsive layout with all screen sizes
+- Books list is persistent & fetched from remote server
+- Adding & removing books updates the api

 <p align="right"><a href="#title">back to top</a></p>